 Goats are herd animals, so they should never be kept as solitary animals.
 A pair (or more) of goats will make a good addition to the right family.
-You must be prepared for a long-term commitment when keeping goats.
-They need attention like any other pet.
-You must also consider who can look after the goats when you are away.
-Pet goats tend to like attention, petting from their owners, and even eating out of your hand.
+Most pet goats tend to like attention, petting from their owners, and even eating out of your hand.
 Try to give your goats equal amounts of affection because they are intelligent animals that can get jealous and moderately aggressive if one goat is favored over others.

-The living space needs areas that provide part sun and part shade, as well as protection from winds.
-Goat shelters or barns should ideally be draft-free.
-This sleeping area will provide cover and protection from predators and extreme weather.
+The living space needs areas that provide both sun and shade, as well as protection from rain, snow, and wind.
+Goat shelters or barns should ideally be draft-free and have doors that can close to protect the goats from predators at night.
 If the enclosure or barn has windows, they should be higher than the head of the tallest goat when standing on its hind feet.
-Otherwise, the window should be covered with bars to prevent the goats from putting their head through the window and potentially trying to climb through.
+Otherwise, the window should be covered with bars to prevent the goats from putting their head through the window or trying to climb through and potentially hurting themselves.
 Inside the enclosure, a mother goat (doe) will need a smaller stall if she is raising baby goats (kids).

 Despite their reputation, goats are picky eaters.
-They prefer to eat food that has not been soiled or fallen on the floor.
-Use an above-ground feeder.
+They prefer to eat food that has not been soiled or fallen on the ground, so use an above-ground feeder.
 Though they tend to browse on grass, weeds, and shrubs, the standard backyard will not have enough foliage for a goat's entire diet.
 Supplement their diet with hay, grains, and greens.
 If you are going to keep goats near gardens, be sure to avoid planting roses and other toxic plants, such as azaleas, rhododendron, mountain laurel, and ferns.